NSS-Workshops/data-structures-and-algorithms/src/chapters/sorting-and-binary-search/text/binary-search-variants-content.md

 ### Example: Find the minimum size subarray with sum >= target

-<span style="color:green">Maya explained this advanced concept: "Binary search on answer space is a powerful technique where instead of searching through data, we search through possible answers.
+Maya explained this advanced concept: "Binary search on answer space is a powerful technique where instead of searching through data, we search through possible answers.
 Here, we're not searching through the array elements, but through possible subarray lengths (1 to array length).
 For each potential length, we check if it's possible to find a subarray of that length with the required sum.
-This transforms an optimization problem into a series of yes/no questions that binary search can handle."</span>
+This transforms an optimization problem into a series of yes/no questions that binary search can handle."

 ```javascript
 function minSubArrayLen(target, nums) {